Submitting information

 Find a answer to all your questions you have about the cardano native token and NFT Builder

-I drafted most of the question, I could have if I would use this service the first time, of course feel free to reach out directly at contact@cardano-native-token.com
+We drafted most of the question, we could have if we would use this service the first time.
+Of course feel free to reach out directly at contact@cardano-native-token.com

 Cardano Token Registry Questions